savoirtech/black-box-system-test-dmp/README.md

 </plugin>
 ```

-And here we tell the image to add our main project JAR file into the
+And here we tell the Docker Maven Plugin to add our main project JAR
-image under the directory `/app`, using the dependency extracted by the
+file into the docker image under the directory `/app`, using the
-`maven-dependency-plugin`.
+dependency extracted by the `maven-dependency-plugin`.

 ``` xml
 <assembly>